bahmutov/cypress-examples/docs/recipes/look-assertion.md

 Plugin [cypress-map](https://github.com/bahmutov/cypress-map) has "should look" assertion that performs partial HTML element match.
 It lets you check the _important_ elements and their attributes only.
 For example, let's validate the `dialog` element and its contents.

+📺 Watch this recipe explained in the video [Custom Cypress HTML Should Look Assertion](https://youtu.be/7j6vwy6cX_w).

 <!-- fiddle Should look assertion -->

 ```html